jayanshukikani-1412/netflix-gpt/README.md

 - React Redux : For Redux working with React
 - React Toastify : For display notifications in toast box
 - axios : For making api calls
+- js-cookie : For storing data in cache

 # Features